 Areas of Overlap

 Bus-based architectures are a fundamentally sound approach to robust and scalable integrations.
-The first and most important area of overlap between the AppBus platform and MuleSoft is the inclusion of a bus technology as a cornerstone component of each company’s respective platforms.
+The first and most important area of overlap between the AppBus eXperience Platform and MuleSoft is the inclusion of a bus technology as a cornerstone component of each company’s respective platforms.
 Both buses support getting and setting values, along with the typical publish and subscribe behaviors you would expect from an ESB.
 Both support a horizontal scale-out architecture.
 For simple cases where you need some semi-centralized persistence layer to help facilitate a given integration, both solutions expose interfaces for using the provided bus in this way.
 It is when you examine the higher-level functionality provided by these platforms that the two solutions begin to diverge.

 MuleSoft’s focus is on providing developers with a way to create an API economy.
 Schema definitions and API middleware functionality are important pieces of the MuleSoft platform that sit on top of the Mule ESB.
 If you are looking to rationalize existing API’s or create new ones from scratch backed by MuleSoft’s middleware capabilities, then MuleSoft’s solution may be a good fit.
 AppBus places less emphasis on API schema design, and greater focus on using the bus to facilitate integrations and extend the functionality of applications.
 AppBus provides the ability to create RESTful API’s on top of existing applications that lack a well-defined interface, but these interfaces typically map back to a given piece of the automation.
 These mounted API’s (and any pre-existing API) can publish and subscribe to AppBus’s bus.